unixorn/zsh-quickstart-kit/Readme.md

 You may want to reconfigure your prompt after using it.
 The quickstart uses the [powerlevel10k](https://github.com/romkatv/powerlevel10k) theme, so you can reconfigure your prompt by running `p10k configure`.

-### I'm working on a feature branch, and it keeps reverting to main

-The quickstart kit tries to move people's checkouts to the repository's default branch.
-This was done to make the transition from the `master` to the `main` branch happen automagically for users.

-It is however, a pita when you're working on a feature branch and want to test it, so I've added `~/.zqs-settings/testbranch` - stick your working branch name in there and it won't get swapped to `main`.
 ### I added a new completion plugin, and it isn't working

 I've had reports that sometimes you need to reset your completions after adding a new plugin.